PyAmsterdam/py.amsterdam/content/2020/06-24-bestseller.rst

 `Join our community slack!`_

+Special live raffle with a chance to win some prizes!
+Which one of them is the latest Raspberry Pi 4 model B!

 There will be a space for Lightning talks at the end of the event do not hesitate and sign up at when you join!

 Are you dealing with isolation due to COVID-19?